 Using the Survey template you can ask your subscribers simple questions, learn how your emails make them feel, and gain understanding of how likely they are to recommend you to their friends and colleagues.

-- Then, click the green "Create a Message" button and select Drag & Drop Email Builder.
+- Go to the "Drafts" page, click the green "Create a Message" button, and select Drag & Drop Email Builder.

-- Once you have accessed the editor, click the blue "Templates" button on the right.
+- Once you have accessed the editor, click the "Templates" button on the right.

 - Select "Survey" from the available template options.

-- To finish applying the Survey template, click the green "Apply" button in the bottom right.
+- To finish applying the Survey template, click the "Apply" button in the bottom right.

 - Next, you'll need to select the specific kind of survey you want to use in your message.
 To do so, click on the existing "How does this email make you feel" article element.

 The Survey template only works when subscribers who engage with the survey are sent to a designated landing page.
 Enter that destination URL in the "Link URL" input field.